Are you running on empty? By the middle of the day, by Thursday you are ready for the bed or the weekend respectively.

-I have been observing myself the past two weeks or so, and my joy of life, my satisfaction level, my experience of being alive has been going down steadily with every passing day.
-Yesterday I got close to breaking point.
+I have been observing myself the past week or so, and my joy of life, my satisfaction level, my experience of being alive has been going down steadily with every passing day.
+Yesterday I got close to the breaking point.

 I was exhausted.
 So I thought that I needed rest.
-But when I muscle tested myself I was not tired.
+Or some food… But then I muscle tested myself and it said I was not tired.
 I was running on empty.
 I was depleted… I AM depleted.

 I slept well for the first time in these two weeks, and woke up early, ready to start my day, happy.